ror-community/ror-site/content/events/2019-05-08-csvconf-ror.md

 author = "Research Organization Registry (ROR)" eventtypes = ["Conferences"] eventarchives = ["2019"]
-eventtags = ["", "",]
+eventtags = ["CSVconf", ]
 startdate = 2019-05-08
 enddate = []
 starttime = ""
 duration = ""
 location = "Portland, OR"
 recorded = "Yes"
 description = "ROR is a community-led project to develop an open, sustainable, usable, and unique identifier for every research organization in the world.
-In this session, we'll introduce you to ROR and explain why it's important." website = "https://csvconf.com/2019/" reglink = ""
+In this session, we introduce you to ROR and explain why it's important." website = "https://csvconf.com/2019/" reglink = ""
 +++